 It took years for medical conditions caused by Agent Orange exposure during the Vietnam War to be acknowledged by the Veterans Affairs Department.
 A lot still has to be done for the victims of Agent Orange exposure, since VA still incorrectly denies claims by veterans for VA disability benefits.

-During the decision review process, your disability lawyer will advise you on the importance of proving exposure to Agent Orange during service time.
+During the decision review process, your disability advocate will advise you on the importance of proving exposure to Agent Orange during service time.
 Veterans’ eligibility for VA disability benefits is based on service in a location exposed to Agent Orange.
 A veteran will meet the in-service requirements if the service was between 9 January 1962 and 7 May 1975 in the following areas:

 - In the Republic of Vietnam